tailormedia/simple-llmcache/README.md

 2. If found, it returns the cached response immediately
 3. If not found, it forwards the request to the actual LLM provider and caches the response

-Simple LLM Cache only adds a header to let you know if a response was cached or not.
+Simple LLM Cache only adds a header if a response was cached.

 ## Use Cases